Discover the Science Behind PathFinder

 Phosphatidylcholine(phospholipid) production

 Phosphatidylcholine (PC) is a major biosynthetic product of choline metabolism and makes up about 80% of our cell membranes.
-It plays a key role in lipid transport throughout the body.
-PC production occurs through two biosynthetic pathways: the PEMT pathway, which depends on SAM methylation, and the CDP-choline pathway, which is part of choline metabolism.
+It plays a key role in lipid transport throughout the body, cell signalling and cell membrane integrity.

 Mitochondrial metabolism